douglascraigschmidt/LiveLessons/Java8/README.md

 as well as some other examples from my Safari Live Training courses.
 Here's an overview of what's included:

+. ex0 - This example two implementations of a zap() method that removes strings from a list of strings.
+One method uses basic Java 7 features and the other uses basic Java 8 features.

 . ex1 - This example shows how to use Java 8 lambda expressions and method references to sort elements of a collection.
 It also shows how to use the Java 8 forEach() method.